nerdy-engineer/robotics-controller-framework/README.md

 # robotics-controller-framework

-Generic framework for communicating between a microcontroller (like an Arduino, STM32, Teensy, etc.) and a higher-power "hub" controller (e.g. Raspberry Pi, Jetson, or PC).
+This is a generic framework for communicating between a microcontroller (like an Arduino, STM32, Teensy, etc.) and a higher-power "hub" controller (e.g. Raspberry Pi, Jetson, or PC).

+## purpose
+In a multi-processor robotics (or really almost any multi-controller embedded) application, it can be painful to re-engineer a full-duplex messaging system for every project.
+This framework doesn't attempt to condense or optimize message size, though down the road that could be a goal, if you're looking for something data-dense or supports compression, try protobufs or something.
+This is supposed to be easy to use, easy to understand (especially for beginners in robotics/software), and simple to implement.

 ## protocol